suxue/jekyllsite/_posts/2014-08-14-Build-Linux-for-qemu.markdown

 Update: User Network
 ---------------------

-Compared to the bridge/taps approach, usermode networking is much easier but with a less compatible.
+Compared to the bridge/taps approach, usermode networking is much easier..

 The configuration is two-folds, from the guest's side, you should append 2 lines to the init file to activate virtual ethernet and assign a usable ip address